former Bankstown City

 2016 ABS ERP

 hectares (77 Km2)

 persons per hectare

 European settlement dates from 1798 when the first land grants were made to marines, free settlers and convicts.
 Development increased after the Great South Road (today’s Hume Highway) was completed in 1814.
 Land was used mainly for timber-getting, farming and market gardening, with the population numbering 1,000 up until the 1890s.
 Population increased with the coming of the railway, which was extended from Belmore in 1909.
 The opening of the line to Lidcombe in 1928 and to East Hills in 1931 stimulated significant development, with 22,000 residential lots released between 1920 and 1930.
-Growth took place particularly in areas around the Bankstown CBD and in the north of the City.
+Growth took place particularly in areas around the Bankstown CBD and in the northern areas.
 By 1939, the population had reached 28,000.
 During World War 2, significant aircraft and armaments operations were established at Bankstown Airport and Villawood.
 Industrial development boomed in the post-war years, providing jobs for the many new residents who were moving to the area.
-Between 1948 and 1954, the City’s population increased by around 10,000 per year, growing from about 43,000 to 102,000.
+Between 1948 and 1954, the population increased by around 10,000 per year, growing from about 43,000 to 102,000.
 By 1961, the population numbered over 151,000.
 The population increased gradually from the 1990s, rising from about 154,000 in 1991 to about 182,000 in 2011.
 Growth in recent years has largely been from infill development (medium density housing) and town centre development.

 The former Bankstown City is a residential, commercial and industrial area.
 The former City encompasses a total land area of 77 square kilometres.

 The former Bankstown City is served by the South Western Motorway, the Hume Highway, Bankstown Airport, and the Bankstown and East Hills railway lines.